 If you’re not planning on renting a car, you can easily take an Uber here to some of the attractions above.

-I plan to continue updating this list as I know this is just a small part of what this great city has to offer.
+I plan to continue updating this list.
+This is just a small part of what this great city has to offer.
+Make sure to bookmark it for future reference.

 Don’t forget to share the love on Pinterest: